xlaurahu/CorrDiffSCIL/README.md

 >[!NOTE]
->The new corrdiff version 1.1.0 is out on 1/20/2026, this version requires AI Enterprise subscription.
+>The new corrdiff version 1.1.0 is out on 1/20/2026.
+This version requires an AI Enterprise subscription.